downshift-js/downshift/README.md

 ### Autocomplete

-This is the main component.
+This is the only component.
 It renders a `div` and forwards props.
 Wrap everything in this.

 #### getValue